by Jennifer Poindexter

 Tomatoes need shade, or they won’t make it.
 When you’re finished tomato pruning, as mentioned earlier, you must realize this isn’t a one-and-done scenario.

 You must continue pruning each week.
 As the plant grows back, it should be healthier, but it will also become too large for your staking set-up again.

 The plant will redirect energy as well.
 It will begin focusing on the new growth instead of the fruit already on the vine.
-Therefore, you must keep up with this method of care if you’d like to continue seeing the same benefits.
+Therefore, you must continue to prune tomato plants if you’d like see the same benefits through the entire season.